 The sensors will provide real-time data of the current state of the curing and help them predict future temperature and strength development.
 In this way, they can plan ahead of your casting to know exactly where you are in the casting.

 We call it documentation as you build.
-This means, even on ongoing monitoring, it is possible to download nicely-looking, premade PDF documents containing all information you need.
+This means, even on ongoing monitoring, it is possible to download smart, formal PDF documents containing all information you need.
 It is even possible to adjust the components they want in the report.

 3. Eliminate time and cost of cube testing

 Most of the time, the number of samples (also known as specimens) can be reduced to determine the current stage of the concrete casting.
 The use of a Maturix sensor allows for continuous real-time strength data using a reliable and validated method.

 2) Quality and compliance benefits (Main gain to concrete managers)

 1. Monitoring of temperature variations in cross sections

 Embedding a Maturix sensor in both core and surface enables real-time monitoring and SMS alerts on concrete temperature.
 In Maturix, you can view as many sensors as you like on the same chart and set alerts across them.